 6. Consider placement

 Where you place the app store QR Code matters.
 Make sure it’s easily visible and accessible to your target audience.
-Consider using it on marketing materials, posters, brochures, business cards, or in digital advertising.
+Consider using your app store QR Code on marketing materials, posters, brochures, business cards, or in digital advertising.

 7. Track and analyze usage